ronmegini/cynerio-training/EKS/README.md

 - The egress traffic made via a NAT and Internet Gateway (in case of a private subnet)
 - The ingress traffic made via a LoadBalancer or Ingress.
 - Route table shell be configured for egress network via the Internet Gateway.
+- Network rules should be configured - By security group for the VMs, and by NACL for the entire subnet.
+- DNS service with AWS Route 53.
+The records inside the VPC are configured with a private hosted zone, while the public records are configured in the public record zone.

 **Notes:**
 - Similar to `oc get co`, kubernetes expose `kubectl get cs` to tget the control plane compenents statuses.